TextExpander/TextExpanderTouchSDK/README.md

 TextExpanderDemoApp is an iPhone app, which demonstrates acquiring / updating snippet data via its Settings view, usage of TextExpander in UITextField, UITextView, UISearchBar, UIWebView, and a custom keyboard.
 It includes a regular web view and a content editable web view.
 It's not meant to be a model iOS app.
 It's meant to demonstrate TextExpander functionality so that you can see it in context and adopt it easily in your app.

-1. [Download](http://smilesoftware.com/cgi-bin/redirect.pl?product=tetouch&cmd=itunes) TextExpander from the App Store
+1. [Download](https://smilesoftware.com/cgi-bin/redirect.pl?product=tetouch&cmd=itunes) TextExpander from the App Store
 2. Open the TextExpanderTouchSDK folder from step 1
-3. Double-click TextExpanderDemoApp.xcodeproj to open the sample project in Xcode
+3. Double-click TextExpanderDemoApp.xcodeproj or TextExpanderDemoAppSwift.xcodeproj to open the sample project in Xcode
 4. Choose Product -> Run to run the sample
 5. Tap Settings
 6. Turn on "Use TextExpander"